Vbitz/globalgamejam2018/ideas/Notes.md

 Gradually they get more demand from different groups and they need to place down servers.
 Maybe it would work like a puzzle game with scripted traffic amounts coming from different areas.
 I'd kind of like something more action-oriented though.
+Maybe turn it into a city builder.
+Like a networking city builder game.
+The city map starts already generated and the player makes an ISP to reach the different people in the city.
+The city map can be procedurally generated.
+Maybe it could use the Mapbox SDK.
+I could start off with just a 2D city map and change it to 3D if it needs to be.
+A web based tech stack would work for this.

 ## Idea 2: War Zone Radio Infrastructure